ssvassiliev/Chrono/README.md

 #### Making libraries accessible to group members.

+The solition below did not work for building projects by group users.
+CMake required the home directory of the user who performed the Chrono installation to be executable by them.

 The linker locates libraries in chrono_build/lib through the installer's home directory, which is not accessible to other group users.

 Solution: